clash-lang/docs.clash-lang.org/compiler-user-guide/src/general/faqs.md

 - **Q**: Will Clash work with my EDA tools?

-  **A**: In general, Clash should work well with Xilinx and Intel FPAGs and their EDA tools -- as development typically focuses on these vendors.
+  **A**: In general, Clash should work well with Xilinx and Intel FPAGs and their EDA tools &mdash; as development typically focuses on these vendors.
   Clash has also been successfully used on Microsemi (formerly Actel) SmartFusion 2 and Lattice Semiconductor iCE40 FPGAs, and some basic IP for these exist.

   For most toolchains, the default primitives supplied by Clash should work with minimal effort.